What is HPV?

 HPV, short for human papillomavirus, is a very common virus—about 79 million people in the United States are currently infected with HPV.
 HPV is transmitted through intimate skin-to-skin contact.

-About 14 million people, including teens, become infected with HPV each year.
+Every year, more than 31,500 people are diagnosed with an HPV associated cancer.
 Though many HPV infections go away on their own, some HPV infections can cause cervical, vaginal, and vulvar cancers in women; penile cancer in men; and anal cancer, cancer of the back of the throat (oropharynx), and genital warts in both men and women.
-Each year, more than 27,000 men and women develop HPV-related cancers in the U.S.

 HPV Vaccination is Cancer Prevention

 Today, we have two very safe and effective vaccines to prevent HPV infections that can cause cancer.
 The HPV vaccine is recommended for girls and boys at 11-12 years of age so they are protected before ever being exposed to the virus.
 HPV vaccine also produces a more robust immune response during the preteen years.
 Teens and young adults who haven’t received the HPV vaccine can be vaccinated as well!

 Talk to your healthcare provider to make sure your children are protected.